 Once a dwindling population, bighorn sheep have made a comeback.
 Almost too much though.

 In 1975, Utah’s population numbered around 1,000 sheep.
 In 2015, the bighorn population in Utah was estimated at 3,000 animals.

 Biologists began relocating bighorns from a native population in the early 1980s, in Canyonlands National Park in order to establish new herds.
 Since sheep are poor dispersers, this is the only way to return them to their historic ranges.
 To accomplish this, sheep are captured in nets fired from helicopters, their health and age assessed, and suitable animals are transported by ground to a relocation area.

 When bighorn were in decline in and around Zion National Park, Utah Wildlife Management reintroduced them to the region.
 That didn’t go so well.
 The sheep dwindled down to previous low numbers.
 But then, the sheep surprised everyone and made a huge comeback.
-Bighorn sheep are thriving in such high numbers that officials are worried about disease and integration with domestic sheep livestock.
-Zion has a big, bighorn sheep problem.
+Bighorn sheep are thriving in such high numbers that officials are studying them to see if action needs to be taken.

 Watch the Bighorn Sheep Rut in Early December

 Early December is the perfect time to see bighorn sheep.